Makenna’s Reading List

 Booked and Busy

-Here you can find the reads that have informed, challenged, and inspired me along the way.
-In sharing these pieces I hope to present the foundation for the work I am most interested in, as well as acknowledge the brilliant thinkers that continue to inspire me.
-Additionally, I have provided some links to articles I have been quoted and/or published in.
+Here you can find texts that have informed, challenged, and inspired me along the way.
+In sharing these pieces I hope to present the foundation of the work I am most interested in, as well as acknowledge the brilliant thinkers that influencing my ideas.
+I have also provided some links to articles I have been quoted and/or published in.

 -